Image

 • ITE providers submit their programmes for assessment against the SOTP provider criteria.

-• Outcomes will be communicated to providers by 1 August 2025.
+• Outcomes will be communicated to providers on or before 8 August 2025.

 Step two:

-• ITE providers submit their SOTP application with input from their host schools for places on the 2026 programme.
+• ITE providers submit their SOTP application with input from their host schools or kura for places on the 2026 programme.

 • Host schools will then be assessed against the SOTP school criteria.

-• Outcomes for places will be communicated to Providers by 19 September 2025.
+• Outcomes for places will be communicated to providers on or before 19 September 2025.

 Information for ITE providers